 All Arc Rated clothing is flame resistant; the official arc rating standard (ASTM 1959) requires fabrics be FR to even qualify for testing.
 Once an FR fabric is submitted for arc rating, 21 samples are subjected to arc flash, and sensors measure heat transfer through the fabric.
 Stoll curve modeling then predicts whether or not a second degree burn would result, and calculates the energy likely to cause a 2nd degree burn through that fabric 50% of the time.
 This number, expressed in calories, then becomes the arc rating for that fabric and any garment made from it.
 More simply put, arc rating measures insulation of FR fabrics to arc flash.
 The arc rating can be reported as ATPV (Arc Thermal Performance Value) or Ebt (Energy Breakopen threshold) – more on the difference between these in a future post- and is a single number, the higher the better.

 The NFPA 70E committee wanted, understandably, to encourage people to specify and purchase fabrics which have been tested specifically for the arc flash hazard, rather than accepting any FR fabric off the open market, and thus created the “AR” designation.
 AR garments almost always have their arc rating displayed on an internal label, and occasionally on an external label as well.
-More often, the external label will bear an number reflecting the HRC (Hazard Risk Category) the garment achieves (please note the “HRC” acronym is being changed in the next 70E revision, and we’ll cover that in a future blog post as well).
+More often, the external label will bear a HRC rating number reflecting the HRC (Hazard Risk Category) the garment achieves (please note the “HRC” acronym is being changed in the next 70E revision, and we’ll cover that in a future blog post as well).

 Since all AR garments are also FR, they will provide some measure of protection in a flash fire; indeed, the significant majority of well known AR fabrics are also offered for flash fire markets.
 However, arc rating is NOT a predictive factor in flash fire performance; the test standard for that is NFPA 2112.
 Fabrics pass this test if they record less than 50% 2nd and 3rd degree body burn in a 3 second flash fire (3 seconds because that was the defined upper limit of a flash fire and less than 50% because survival rates are much higher below 50%).
 The 2112 data is expressed as a percent body burn, rather than calories, and in this test the lower the number is, the better the fabric performs.